marujpree/CASE-QUEST/SETUP.md

-# ScholarSync Setup Guide
+# CampusSync Setup Guide

-This guide will help you set up and run the ScholarSync application locally.
+This guide will help you set up and run the CampusSync application locally.

 ## Prerequisites